-- Facilitate workforce development programs to increase pool of IoT cybersecurity trained resources for healthcare industry on both the solution provider side and care provider (buyer) side - Consider development of programs, resources and incentives to help healthcare providers migrate away from those vulnerable legacy equipment and devices that cannot be patched, or upgradeable, or were not subject to compliance with section 524B of the Federal Food, Drug, and Cosmetic Act (FD&C Act) - Develop a plan to audit, inspect and update healthcare and medical IoT devices, and the networks they operate in used in federally owned or funded health facilities (e.g., VA medical facilities, military medical facilities, etc.).
+The government should help to facilitate workforce development programs to increase pool of IoT cybersecurity trained resources for healthcare industry on both the solution provider side and care provider (buyer) side.
+As part of this facilitation, the government should consider development of programs, resources and incentives to help healthcare providers migrate away from those vulnerable legacy equipment and devices that cannot be patched, or upgradeable, or were not subject to compliance with section 524B of the Federal Food, Drug, and Cosmetic Act (FD&C Act).

+Agencies can assist by developing a plan to audit, inspect and update healthcare and medical IoT devices, and the networks they operate in used in federally owned or funded health facilities (e.g., VA medical facilities, military medical facilities, etc.).
 Replace those legacy devices and equipment that cannot be patched or upgradeable or not subject to compliance with section 524B of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 Verify devices and systems, and practices meet IoT cybersecurity guidance and best practices.